 Active physician: a doctor who is admitted in the national medical register and is active.

 Source of data: NSDCP 1589: Statistics on the distribution of physicians by region, specialist qualification, age and sex.

 Family paediatrician: provides basic care to children up to age of 14.
-Upon request he/she may continue to provide care to people aged 14-18 years (4/2000.
-(II.25.)
-Ministry of Health).
+Upon request he/she may continue to provide care to people aged 14–18 years.
 A paediatrician with area duties is obliged to provide care to, besides those who are registered with him/her, insured people in the area who have chosen another doctor, if they are unable to visit their chosen doctor.